VEZY/PlantBiophysics.jl/docs/src/simulation/mtg_simulation.md

 )
 ```

-And the actually plotting it:
+And then actually plotting it:

 ```@example usepkg
 f, ax, p = viz(mtg, color = :Tₗ_1)